 Burdock belongs to an important category of herbs that doesn't get much press: Alteratives.
 These herbs provide essential actions that keep us healthy and vital.
 Alteratives support the action of detoxification in the traditional sense of the word: removing waste, cellular debris, hormones and other normal byproducts of our metabolic processes.
 And the skin is our largest organ of detoxification - we release water and oil-soluble toxins through our sweat and sebacious (oil) glands.
 Burdock has specific action that helps to improve those glands, which in turn helps to resolve chronic skin conditions like acne and even eczema.
 It is also an excellent herb for the liver, which is responsible for regulating many of our hormones, and so this is another action that helps to clear hormonal acne.
 Burdock root is high in vitamins, minerals, and trace minerals.

 While the entire plant is edible, the most common uses to treat acne is to take it internally either by cooking and eating the fresh root (it's delicious!) or steeping the dried root (below) into a decoction, or strong tea.
 Use a heaping teaspoon of dried root and a tea strainer or unbleached tea bag.
 Allow to steep for 15-20 minutes.
 I think it has light, almost nutty flavor.
 You might enjoy it with a dab of raw honey if it is too earthy on its own.

-Another easy way to get a gentle dose of burdock to see if it's right for you is with Traditional Medicinals Organic Burdock with Nettle Leaf Tea.
+Another easy way to get a gentle dose of burdock to see if it's right for you is with my Tea for Tabitha THAT GLOW herbal beauty tea.
 As with most plant medicine, give it time to work - at least 30 days - before you expect to see change.
 But with a little patience and consistency you might find this powerful root changes everything.